General exam information

 - In open book examinations, students may bring in any hardcopy written reference material, including hardcopy dictionaries and textbooks with any annotations.
 Annotations can include the use of post-it notes or other adhesive markers.
 Such materials are not permitted in closed book examinations.

 - In open book examinations, study notes are permitted if bound (ie in a folder or stapled).
 No loose notes are permitted.

-- Students should bring their own writing equipment in a clear non-coloured plastic bag to examinations, e.g. pens, pencils (2B pencils are recommended) and erasers.
+- Students should bring their own writing equipment in a clear non-coloured plastic bag (not a clear pencil case) to examinations, e.g. pens, pencils (2B pencils are recommended) and erasers.
 These items will not be supplied at the examination.